cisagov/ScubaGear/baselines/exo.md

 If DMARC is configured, a response resembling `v=DMARC1; p=reject; pct=100; rua=mailto:reports@dmarc.cyber.dhs.gov, mailto:reports@example.com; ruf=mailto:reports@example.com`
 will be returned, though by necessity, the contents of the record will vary by agency.
-In this example, the policy indicates that all emails that fail the SPF/DKIM checks are to be rejected and aggregate reports sent to reports@dmarc.cyber.dhs.gov and reports@example.com.
+In this example, the policy indicates all emails failing the SPF/DKIM checks are to be rejected and aggregate reports sent to reports@dmarc.cyber.dhs.gov and reports@example.com.
 Failure reports will be sent to reports@example.com.

 #### MS.EXO.4.2v1 instructions:
 See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
-Ensure that the record published includes `p=reject`.
+Ensure the record published includes `p=reject`.

 #### MS.EXO.4.3v1 instructions:
 See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
-Ensure that the record published includes <reports@dmarc.cyber.dhs.gov>
+Ensure the record published includes <reports@dmarc.cyber.dhs.gov>
 as one of the emails for the `rua` field.

 #### MS.EXO.4.4v1 instructions:
 See [MS.EXO.4.1v1 instructions](#msexo41v1-instructions) for an overview of how to publish and check a DMARC record.
-Ensure that the record published includes a point of contact specific to your agency in addition to <reports@dmarc.cyber.dhs.gov>
+Ensure the record published includes a point of contact specific to your agency, in addition to <reports@dmarc.cyber.dhs.gov>
 as one of the emails for the `rua` field and only one or more agency-defined points of contact for the `ruf` field.